RSlover521/Immersive-Aircrafts-and-VS-Clockwork-Compatibility-mod/README.txt

 ## VS IA Compat Mod
-This mod makes Valkyrien Skies and Immersive Aircrafts' physics so that they are compatible.
-That simple.
+A server side mod that makes Valkyrien Skies and Immersive Aircrafts' physics so that they are compatible.
+Simple enough, huh.

 No discord server yet.